sensible-hq/sensible-docs/internal-doc-guidelines.md

 ### Image directory conventions
 In the Images dir:
-- Save raw, unprocessed screenshots to source/
+- Save all screenshots to /screenshots
-- Save screenshots edits with callouts and other overlays to callouts/
+- If you edit the screenshot with callouts/arrows/etc, then save an unedited version of the image to source/
-- the doc build process automatically applies styling such as drop shadows to images in callouts/ and saves to final/
+- the doc build process automatically applies styling such as drop shadows to images in screenshots/ and saves to final/